 Professor Davis said structural change was needed to make a difference in people’s lives, and state-based treaty and truth-telling processes would not be enough.

-“Any state-based process whether it is voice, treaty or truth are vulnerable to political shifts, as we’ve seen with the Northern Territory abandoning truth-telling after their recent election,” she said.
+“Any state-based process whether it is voice, treaty or truth are vulnerable to political shifts, as we’ve seen with the Northern Territory abandoning truth-telling after their recent election,” she told AAP.

 Despite the defeat, Thomas Mayo, who was among the leading ‘yes’ vote advocates, said constitutional change could still take place down the track.